Patrick Cotter (priest): Concealment of child sex abuse

 In response to McCarthy's articles, Bishop Malone wrote an unpublished article called "Trial by Media" calling The Newcastle Herald "the enemy".
 Malone launched personal attacks on Joanne McCarthy, accusing the journalist of attacking priests, orchestrating a concerted attack on the diocese, colluding with police and attacking the recently deceased Bishop Leo Clarke and Father Denis McAlinden, one of Australia's most prolific child abusers.

 In a statement to parishioners in September 2007, Bishop Malone admitted that "Monsignor Patrick Cotter has been judged negligent and suspicion of cover-ups hang over Bishop Leo Clarke and myself.
 With the benefit of hindsight more could have been done to confront sexual abuse in the church.
 I truly regret that this did not happen and approach these matters with greater understanding these days."

 Bishop William Wright has acknowledged the failure of leadership in his diocese, notably of Cotter and Bishop Leo Clarke roles in failing to protect children by concealing the abuse of many priests.
-Wright delivered a public apology as part of the Cunneen Special Commission of Inquiry in 2013 and in evidence under oath during the royal commission in 2014.The Newcastle Herald.
+Wright delivered a public apology as part of the Cunneen Special Commission of Inquiry in 2013 and in evidence under oath during the royal commission in 2014.

 In 2019, Sarah Ferguson interviewed Bishop Bill Wright.
 During the interview, Wright admitted that in 1974, Father Vincent Ryan had confessed some of his crimes to Cotter and that Cotter did not report this information to the police.